joedefen/luks-tray/README.md

   - a list of mount points that hides containers (mostly for full disk encryption).
 Default is (/,/home,/var,/var/log,/swap) TODO
   - a section which is a list of hidden file containers TODO
 - TODO to handle files that are luks containers, there will be a section in the menu for "registered" file containers and a menu item to add one.
 Registered file containers are recorded the history file.
 If registered and not present, it is not shown but not unregistered.
 NOTE: file handling requires that the distro shows mounted file containers as "loop" devices by lsblk.
-- the "mount container" dialog will have a "Hide" button in addition to OK and cancel.
-TODO  The hide will unregister a file container and remove it from the "Registered" section of .ini file and for partitions, will put the UUID in a "Hidden" section of the .ini.
-To take a partition out of the "Hidden" section, then you have to edit the .ini and know the UUID.
-If opened, unregistered and hidden items are shown in the menu, affect the icon state, and can be dismounted/closed.
 - Edge cases (with caveats in the README):
   - no filesystems in a LUKS container
   - multiple filesystem in a LUKS container ... pretend there is just one